AlonFreidkin/BGRacing_2026/README.md

 1. clone the repository with git.

-2. open the repository in a terminal
+2. open the repository in a terminal and execute `mkdir ros2_plots`

 3. open the directory of the subscriber - `cd basic_subscriber`